kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 **Pros**:
 * VPA does not need to track which container-level resources were initially set.
 * Straightforward for users: only the pod-level resources stanza is updated, while container-level stanzas are dropped.
 * Enables shared headroom across containers in the same Pod.
-With container-only limits, a sidecar (`tool1` or `tool2`) hitting its own CPU limit could get throttled even if other containers in the Pod have idle CPU.
+With container-only limits, a sidecar (`tool1` or `tool2`) or the main workload (`ide` container) hitting its own CPU limit could get throttled even if other containers in the Pod have idle CPU.
 Pod-level resources allow a container experiencing a spike to access idle resources from others, optimizing overall utilization.

 **Cons**:
 * This option currently requires evicting the Pod, because in-place pod-level resource resizing is not yet available, additionally container-level resources cannot be removed via the `resize` subresource (only changed to new values).